Click the logo above to reach the ssMaritime FrontPage for News Updates & “Ship of the Month”

 Author’s private collection

-In 1992 Jin Jiang was renamed Queen of Jin Jiang and in 1995 Heng Li.
-Soon after being renamed Heng Li, she suffered a substantial galley fire, which spelled her end.
-Early in 1996, she headed for India where she was broken-up.
+In 1992 Jin Jiang was renamed Queen of Jin Jiang and in 1995 she became the Heng Li.
+However, not long after having been renamed the Heng Li, she suffered a substantial galley fire that spread and it spelled the end of this once much loved liner and cruise ship!
+Early in 1996, she headed for India where she was duly broken-up.

-Having been laid up since 1979, in 1988 SS Monterey (having been rebuilt as a full time cruise ship) commenced cruising for Aloha Pacific Cruises, which was short lived as the company went into liquidation in less that twelve months.
-However, better days were yet to come for the Monterey.
-Her new life will be covered on “Page Four.”
+Having been laid up since 1979, in 1988 SS Monterey having been extensively rebuilt as a full time cruise ship commenced cruising for Aloha Pacific Cruises.
+But there was much more to come for the Monterey.
+Her new life will be covered on the “New Page” & “Page Four.”

 INDEX

-Page One The Matson / Pacific Far East Line (PFEL) Liners - this page
+Page One SS Monterey & Mariposa, the Matson Lines / Pacific Far East Line (PFEL) Liners.

 Use the Back button on your browser or Close the Page to return to the previous page